-Income from livestock other than dairy and poultry increases with increase in farm size
+Income from livestock other than dairy and poultry increased with increase in size of farm

 On the other hand, the relative importance of livestock and livestock products (other than dairy and poultry) as a source of income increased steadily as size of farm increased.
-On Class VI farms livestock and livestock products accounted for only 18 percent of the gross income, whereas on Class I farms they made up about one-half of the income.
+On Class VI farms livestock and livestock products accounted for only 15 percent of the gross income, whereas on Class I farms they made up over 57 percent of the income.

 To get the complete picture, we need to know what resources are required to get the production for different classes or sizes of farms (Fig. 4).
 The percentage contribution of each input or resource item was based on the estimated annual use value of these inputs or resources.
 Thus, the annual contribution of land was estimated at 5 percent of the total land investment.
 The annual contribution of labor was the number of mature workers times the going wage in agriculture.
-Capital included cash farm expenses, interest on buildings, machinery and livestock and depreciation on buildings and machinery.
+Capital included cash farm expenses, interest on buildings, machinery and livestock investments, and depreciation on buildings and machinery.

-Fig. 3. - The percentage composition of the product for classes of farms in Economic Area I, Kentucky, 1949.
+- The percentage composition of the product for classes of farms in Economic Area IV Kentucky, 1949.
 (Source: U.S. Census, 1949.)
+Fig. 3.

-The percentage composition of inputs or resources used per year by classes of farms in Economic Area I, Kentucky, 1949.
+Fig. 4. - The percentage composition of inputs or resources used per year by classes of farms in Economic Area IV, Kentucky, 1949.
 (Source: U.S. Census and Estimates.)
-4 Fig.

 Percentagewise, land was about equally important on all farms, irrespective of size.
-For all size groups it made up a relatively small portion (7-8 percent) of the total annual inputs.
+For all size groups it made up a relatively small portion (8 percent) of the total annual inputs.